 This style of deck contains the standard 78 cards, 56 Minor Arcana and 22 Major Arcana.
 The 56 Minor Arcana come in four suits, Batons (Bâtons), Swords (Épées), Cups (Coupes) and Coins (Deniers).
 Each run from Ace to 10 and have four face cards Page (Valet), Knight (Cavalier), Queen (Dame) and King (Roi).
 These Minor Arcana look much like regular playing cards, with simple art work, and the number cards don’t have art work beyond their count.
 For example, the Three of Cups will simply have three cups depicted on the card.

-While we say that there are 22 cards in the Major Arcana, in the Marseille deck The Fool card is actually not numbered and is considered separate from the other 21 cards in the Major Arcana, which are numbered.
+While we say that there are 22 cards in the Major Arcana, in the Tarot of Marseille The Fool card is actually not numbered and is considered separate from the other 21 cards in the Major Arcana, which are numbered.
 In the other style deck, the Fool is numbered as 0.
 The artwork on the Major Arcana cards is much simpler than seen in the other deck families.
 The cards also contain a significant amount of Christian imagery and themes.
 For example, it has Pope and Papess cards, which are known as the Hierophant and the High Priestess in the other deck families.

 These cards were originally playing cards, that French occultists adapted for use in Tarot.
 This means that it is much more down to the reader to intuit the meaning of the cards, without the assistance of visual stimuli, especially in the case of the Minor Arcana.